ec-europa/toolkit/docs/upgrading.md

 subsite-starterkit so you might have to rename some properties.
 View a list of old property names mapped to new property names here:
 [deprecated.props](../includes/phing/build/help/deprecated.props).

+#### PHPCS

+After you completed the upgrade you also need to make sure your codebase is in compliance with the new version of coder.
+To run PHPCS you can use a Phing
+target:

+>```bash
+> ./toolkit/phing test-run-phpcs
+> ./toolkit/phpcbf
+> ./toolkit/phing test-run-phpcs
+>```

+#### Behat

+Your ./tests folder is overridden by the `./toolkit/phing toolkit-starterkit-upgrade` target.
+The new ./tests folder contains a couple of generic tests that we will be using on CI tools.
+If you do not wish to use the generic tests and you have provided your own you can checkout your own tests again.

+>```bash
+> rm -rf ./tests
+> git checkout master ./tests
+>```

+After you have made sure all is working correctly you can commit and push your upgrade.
+When it's ready for review create a pull request to the reference repository and a MULTISITE ticket so it can be QA'ed.